 4. Promotes Hair Elasticity And Hydration

 5. Helps Combat External Aggressors

-Our hair is regularly exposed to external aggressors like surfactants and other chemicals that cause damage.
+Our hair is regularly exposed to external aggressors like surfactantsi XA substance used in shampoos and soaps that reduces the surface tension of the water, allowing emulsification. and other chemicals that cause damage.
 Mineral or sunflower oils used in hot oil treatments can keep such aggressive substances from penetrating the hair strands.
 These oils may also reduce any friction between the hair strands.

 6. Helps Prevent Dandruff

 A hot oil treatment can reduce dandruff symptoms by moisturizing and deep-conditioning your scalp and hair strands.
 The ingredients in the oils also offer a distinct shine to your tresses.

 7. Prevents Hair Frizz

 A hot oil treatment helps fight hair frizz without damaging your hair.

 These are a few of the potential benefits of a hot oil hair treatment.
 Some also wonder if such treatment can promote hair growth.
 We discuss the same in the following section.